cu-mkp/edition-webpages/docs/resources.md

 Additional photographs taken by the students as they carried out their research are available in the [Project’s repository on Flickr](https://www.flickr.com/photos/128418753@N06/albums).

-For more on field notes as a pedagogical component of the Edition, see Pamela H. Smith [Making the Edition of Ms.
+For more on field notes as a pedagogical component of the Edition, see Pamela H. Smith, [Making the Edition of Ms.
 Fr.
 640](/essays/ann_329_ie_19).